 Physician illness and impairment exist on a continuum with illness typically preceding an impairment.
 Illness is the presence of a disease.
 Impairment is a functional classification which exists on a continuum of severity and can change over time rather than being a static.

-The AAFP defines a physician as clinically deficient when (s)he does not exercise prudent medical judgment and/or is unable to practice with reasonable skill and safety without jeopardy to patient care.
-When the physician behavior is not egregious these factors may, in some instances, be alleviated through education and/or behavioral modification.
+The AAFP defines a physician as impaired when the physician lacks the ability to exercise prudent medical judgment and/or the ability to practice with reasonable skill and safety resulting in jeopardy to patient care or patient safety.

-AAFP members who are participating in educational, treatment and/or behavioral modification programs for impaired or clinically deficient physicians will be supported by the Academy and will not be excluded from membership and activities solely because of their participation in such programs.
+AAFP members who are participating in educational, treatment and/or behavioral modification programs for impaired physicians will be supported by the AAFP and not be excluded from membership solely because of their participation in such programs.
 This policy does not prevent restriction or revocation of AAFP membership and its privileges if the member fails to meet membership requirements as specified in the Bylaws.
-The AAFP supports state and local medical society efforts to provide programs and resources (e.g., referral services, support groups) for impaired and clinically deficient physicians.
-(1987) (2011 COD)
+The AAFP encourages state and local medical society efforts to provide programs and resources (e.g., referral services, support groups) for impaired physicians.
+(1987) (DEC2020BOD)